materiaraiding/materiaraiding-old/_ultimate/fru.md

 ### Toolbox/Raidplan

-Toolboxes are an interactive guide that allows you to click through each phase indiviudally and review the mechanics in a easy to understand manner.
+Toolboxes are an interactive guide that allows you to click through each phase indiviudally and review the mechanics in an easy-to-understand manner.

 #### Phase 1
 {: .no_toc }